Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Leemu pant-grinned happily over Preed’s shoulder at Gorku.
 “How did you find him?!”

 “Oh, das’ the bestest part!
 So I was doin’ sum upgrade training, ‘cuz we got ten’gewek we gotta worry ‘bout now inna gym, right?
 So sittin’ in a class, bein’ *bored* an’ shit, and then!
 End of the day, *Daar* showed up!
-Wasn’t even lookin’ ‘fer me, jus’ wanted ‘ta poke his nose in like he does, an’ he saw me an’ there was a reunion, an’ I had ‘ta show off my lifts, and---”
+Wasn’t even lookin’ ‘fer me, jus’ wanted ‘ta poke his nose in like he does, an’ he saw me an’ there was a reunion, an’ I had ‘ta show off my lifts, and - ”

 “As one does,” Leemu chittered.
 “But what about *Preed?!”*